FlinkML/flink-jpmml/README.md

 ```

 The features of flink-jpmml PMML models are better discussed [here](#single-model): you will find several ways to
 handle your predictions.
-All the previous concepts about how the model is built within
+All the concepts introduced along the first `flink-jpmml`, i.e. how the model is built within
 the operator, the operator configuration and so forth have been retained and are well described below.

 We kept also the single operator model explained later if you want to bind a specific model to an operator instance.